Soccer-Freiburg still without a win after Hertha draw

 The hosts, languishing in 17th place on three points after six games, went close to snatching victory but Gelson Fernandes struck the post.

-Frankfurt defender Marco Russ' 14th minute lead was shortlived with 17-year-old Stuttgart native Timo Werner heading in two minutes later for his first Bundesliga goal.

-Stuttgart's Vedad Ibisevic failed to bag the three points for his team when the striker fired a stoppage time penalty into the stands, leaving both teams on seven points.

 Borussia Dortmund, who drew 1-1 at Nuremberg on Saturday, are top on 16 points, along with Bayern Munich, who crushed Schalke 04 4-0.
 Bayer Leverkusen are a point behind in third after they demolished Mainz 4-1.
-(Reporting by Karolos Grohmann, editing by Justin Palmer/Rex Gowar)
+(Reporting by Karolos Grohmann, editing by Justin Palmer)